 Another concern is becoming caught in a web of information that reinforces a person's beliefs.
 This is also known as a filter bubble or echo chamber.
 A person searches a topic and because of algorithms used by search engines and social media, they are bombarded with sources that may reaffirm faulty, biased, or incendiary information as in the case of Dylan Roof.

 Video from the Southern Poverty Law Center

 Some believe fake news is a threat to our democracy.
-According to a CQ Researcher article on cyberwarfare, Russia, as well as at least six other countries, use online campaigns to influence public thought outside of their borders.
+According to a CQ Researcher article on cyberwarfare, Russia and at least six other countries use online campaigns to influence public thought outside of their borders.
 Russia has used fake Facebook accounts to spread false or divisive information.
 The article also states that Russia views its information operations or what they call "cognitive warfare" as more effective than conventional weapons.
 Countries such as the United States that are founded on principles of free speech are particularly vulnerable.
 "Jacquelyn Schneider, who studies cybersecurity at Stanford University's Hoover Institution, believes the biggest threat is more insidious: the work of nations such as Russia and Iran to undermine faith in our basic institutions through online disinformation or interruptions in service."
 They are creating chaos and mistrust of each other, processes, and data needed to make informed decisions.